 - Edges encode dependencies between VTXOs (inputs and outputs)

 This DAG design eliminates the bottlenecks inherent in account-based systems.
-Transactions need only respect their local dependencies rather than competing for updates to a globally serialized state.
+Transactions only need to respect their local dependencies rather than competing for updates to a globally serialized state.

 How It Works